What sort of health changes do I need to make?

 The issue that inspired this particular Integral Deep Listening (IDL) interview was not physical health but merely curiosity about the following dream:

 Area rugs are being taken up and washed.
 I am looking at a very large area rug, too large to put in a washer.
 It is clean except for use lines where people had walked and stood in two lines the length of the carpet.
 I was trying to figure out how to get out the use lines.
 Could I scrub them out?
 Could I make the carpet last longer by turning it around when I laid it back down?
 I wasn’t so sure the use lines wouldn’t be in the same relative position.

-When IDL interviews are done the subject writes their own associations after writing the dream.
+When IDL interviews are done the subject writes their own associations after writing the life issue, or, in this case, the dream.
 This is in order to provide a “pre-test.”
 Does the interview confirm and echo the associations or does it offer something new?
 In either case, are its recommendations practical, useful and worth testing in one’s daily life?
 Here were the associations to this dream: